 SHRI J. S. L. HATHI: Yes, he thinks that it may be possible to do it.
-Even this Chief Engineer also feels that it may be possible but looking to the fact that it does not mean any differand as the new Chief Engineer is to be in charge of the work, we thought it proper to accept the suggestion.
+Even this Chief Engineer also feels that it may be possible but looking to the fact that it does not mean any difference so far as results are concerned and as the new Chief Engineer is to be in charge of the work, we thought it proper to accept the suggestion.